Next, we’ll guide you through the steps to make your research data open: planning, describing, and preserving and sharing.

 Plan

-Before collecting your data, you need to create a project sharing plan.
-It is relatively easy to put a data set on a website or upload it into a project in OSF, but messy or poorly managed data does not help with its reuse.
+Before collecting your data you need to create a project sharing plan.
+It is relatively easy to put a dataset on a website or upload it into a project in OSF, but messy or poorly managed data does not help with its reuse.
 Each stage of the data life cycle should be considered when planning how you will manage your data and make it accessible.
-A Data Management Plan (DMP) helps you articulate how you will manage your data at each stage from its collection to analysis to preservation, encouraging you to work through a management plan before you start collecting data.
-This front load of work will save you endless headaches in the long run.
+A Data Management Plan (DMP) helps you articulate how you will manage your data at each stage from collection to analysis to preservation.
+DMP tools such as the DMP Assistant or the DMP Tool, can guide you through each step and help save you endless headaches in the long run.
+You can also use a checklist to help guide your decision making process.

-Like fulfilling open access and open data requirements, some research funders may request a DMP to be submitted with the funding application demonstrating how the data will be handled at each stage of the data life cycle.
+Like open access and open data requirements, some research funders may request a DMP to be submitted with a funding application.

 Describe